passcod/in-the-pale-darkness-of-dawn/notes/lexicon.md

 around the same time as **3652 UY** which is around the same time as **0 ABY**.

 The “period when one is/was a **Padawan**” can be called a **Padawancy**.

+While a **travel port** is more suited to touristy / urban situations, a **space port** is the generic term for a facility where spaceships can land, depart, and generally be catered to.